 Because a parent has an obligation to support a minor child, the decisions of a guardian of the estate of a minor who lives with a custodial parent may be quite different from those of a guardian of a minor whose parents are deceased or absent.

 Guardian duties are listed in the attached form which is used by California courts to inform a guardian of their duties once they are appointed as guardian of a minor child.
 It is free for your use by downloading.

 File Download (PDF File): Duties of Guardian

-The Law Offices of Edward Misleh, APC is a Sacramento law firm located in Sacramento, California that represents clients in Sacramento, California and in Northern California with the services they need and deserve when addressing their legal matters.
+The Law Offices of Edward Misleh, APC is a law firm that in Northern California with the services they need and deserve when addressing their legal matters.
 Our firm handles all aspects of California guardianship, California child custody, California grandparents’ rights, California visitation, and California child support.

 CALL NOW TO MAKE AN APPOINTMENT

 For more information on guardianship, click on one of the following links: